AntonBrinkCodes/opencap-core-local/README.md

 The advantage is that no data has to be sent to other servers.
 The hardware requirements are as listed below.

-## Installation
+## Local Installation
-1. Follow the steps below for Running the pipeline locally.
+1. Follow the ["regular" steps further below](###installation) for Running the pipeline locally.
 A good idea is to check if you can locally reprocess using the pipeline but with data collected from app.opencap.ai.
+   N.B.
+When running the local pipeline you will create a different environment in the steps below.

-2. Follow the instructions to run the [custom web-app](https://github.com/AntonBrinkCodes/localcap-viewer/tree/main) and install the mobile application [LocalCap](https://github.com/AntonBrinkCodes/LocalCap/tree/main) on your iPad / iPhone devices.
+3. Follow the instructions to run the [custom web-app](https://github.com/AntonBrinkCodes/localcap-viewer/tree/main) and install the mobile application [LocalCap](https://github.com/AntonBrinkCodes/LocalCap/tree/main) on your iPad / iPhone devices.

-3. change directory to Examples and Run `python -m pip install -r localRequirements.txt`
+5. change directory to Examples and Run `python -m pip install -r localRequirements.txt`

    N.B: The localRequirements.txt has not been updated for a while and may be missing some files.
    There is a environment.yml file in the Examples folder that can be used with `conda env create -f environment.yml` to create the environment.
 Currently working with CUDA 12.4.

-4. If needed add paths to getDataDirectory, getOpenPoseDirectory and getMMposeDirectory functions in utils.py.
+6. If needed add paths to getDataDirectory, getOpenPoseDirectory and getMMposeDirectory functions in utils.py.

 ## Usage
 Open localServer.py and set your IP and port to host over.